K7MDL2/RF-Power-Meter-V1/README.md

 Button function summary
 Button A (left)
 1. Short press –
     a.	selects scale screen if not already on it
     b.
 If scale screen is displayed, increments analog meter scale.
 Digital outputs have no scale.
     c.
 In Cal Screen, navigates down and left
     d.
 In Cal edit mode, decrements value
 2. 5 sec press – Used as 1 of 2 button sequence to reset EEPROM to default.
 Button B (middle)
 1. Short press – Changes Bands.
 There are 10 bands for better frequency calibrations
 2. 1 sec press
     a.
 Enter and exits Cal mode
     b.
 Selects a value to edit
     c.
 Commits a value being edited
 Button C (right)
 1. Short Press –
     a.
 Selects SWR analog meter display (No effect on digital fields)
-2. 5 sec press – Used as 2nd button of 2 button sequence to reset EEPROM to defaults
+2. 5 sec press – Used as 2nd button of 2 button sequence to reset EEPROM to defaults a   .
-a.
 Pressing any other button before power cycling the CPU will cancel EEPROM overwrite
     b.
 EEPROM reset cannot be performed while in the Cal screen
 3. 10 sec press – Toggles the power meter serial data output.
     a.
 Does not affect normal serial status messages or ability to accept remote commands
     b.
 115200 baud if you want to hook up an ASCII terminal program to see the output.
 Can easily change in the code.

 Python monitor and control program
 1. Start from command line with or without a COMX port as argument